 I opened the firm in 1987 with two former public defenders.
-The firm has evolved over time and currently consists of the principal attorney (Me) and two associates (Eric Woodard and Mary Tollefson).
+The firm has evolved over time and currently consists of the principal attorney (Me) and two associates (Michael Hess and Mary Tollefson).

 Our firm heavily concentrates on family law with a sub-concentration on grandparent/third-party custody and visitation rights.
 The civil practice focuses on civil rights (lawsuits against State and public entities), legal malpractice and employment discrimination.
 Of the state court practice, about 60% of the cases are in Multnomah County; 20% in Washington and Clackamas Counties.
 Our federal practice includes civil rights cases on behalf of children and injured parties (diversity jurisdiction).
 I regularly serve as an arbitrator for Multnomah County Circuit Court.
 I am a sole proprietor and the managing attorney of a practice that employs two associates and four support staff.